onflow/flip-fest/submissions/issue-29/milestone-3/hichana/README.md

   ![Script-tx-template-3](https://github.com/hichana/flip-fest/blob/submissions/issue-%2329/milestone-3/hichana/submissions/issue-29/milestone-3/hichana/annotated-revised-images/Script-tx-template-3.png?raw=true)

-## Instructions for viewing the new UI elements in a running app:
+#### Instructions for viewing the new UI elements in a running app for fungible tokens:
 1. I have not changed the playground api, but I am running it locally during development.
 The `codegen.yml` file therefore points to the local host 8080.
 Please run the playground api locally.
 2. make sure `.env.local` has been copied into a `.env` file
 3. run `npm run start` to start to local playground app